How Long Is an Appraisal Good For?

 hash-markHow Long Is a Home Appraisal Good For?

-Most home appraisals are generally good for 120 days, although some may be good for longer depending on the type of loan being used.
-For FHA loans, the appraisal is good for 120 days, while VA appraisals are good for six months.
-After the 120 days or six months are up, the appraisal is no longer be considered valid and will expire.
+Most home appraisals are generally good for 90 to 120 days, although some may be good for longer, depending on the type of loan being used.
+For conventional loans, appraisals are good for up to 90 days, while for FHA loans, the appraisal is good for 120 days, while VA appraisals are good for six months.

 hash-markWhat Happens If an Appraisal Expires?